19 Things To Learn From Extreme Cheapskates, And How To Turn It Into Cash

 The ways to cut back on household utilities are endless, but just make sure you don’t go completely overboard, like this family who shares the same bath water every day.

-7. Never spend unless you’re getting points or cash back.
+7. Never spend unless you’re getting rewards.

 8. Realize that cash-back can happen even after you buy something.